ken-morel/pyoload/README.md

 ## using `pyoload.CheckedAttr` and `pyoload.CastedAttr`

-Felling not your to use such annotate or check?, `pyoload` provide
+`pyoload` provides:
 - `pyoload.CheckedAttr` A descriptor which does the type checking on assignment, and
-- `pyoload.CastedAttr` Which stores a casted copy of the values it is assigned
+- `pyoload.CastedAttr` Another descriptor Which stores a casted copy of the values it is assigned

 ```python
 class Person: